 - Side comfort/support: We noted how comfortable and supportive the pillow felt when leaning our necks to the side as well as when leaning against a hard surface (as a traveler would be able to do when sitting in a window seat).
-We also noted how simple it was to readjust the pillows while resting on them (i.e., to switch sides).
+We also noted how simple it was to readjust the pillows while resting on them or to switch sides.

-- Front comfort/support: We noted how comfortable and supportive the pillow felt when letting our heads droop forward and resting our chins on it.
+- Front comfort/support: We noted how comfortable and supportive the pillows felt when letting our heads droop forward and resting our chins on them.

-- Fit: We noted if each pillow fit people of different heights equally well and if they were adjustable at all.
+- Fit: We noted whether each pillow fit people of different heights equally well and if they were adjustable at all.

 - Portability: We noted each pillow’s size, whether it included a strap or bag for easy toting and if it could be compressed to take up less space.
 While some pillows were indeed heavier than others (looking at you, memory foam models), we found that a few extra ounces weren’t noticeable when carting the pillows around.
 Overall size, case quality and the ability to attach pillows to our luggage made a much more meaningful difference in portability.